esDotDev/get_it_mixin/README.md

 >When I write of binding, I mean a mechanism that will automatically rebuild a widget that if data it depends on changes

 Several users have been asking for data binding support similar to that offered by `provider`.
-At the same time, I became quite intrigued by `flutter_hooks` from [Remi Rousselet](https://github.com/rrousselGit/), and started to think about how I could create something similar for `GetIt`. **I'm very thankful for Remi's work.
+At the same time I found myself quite intrigued by `flutter_hooks` from [Remi Rousselet](https://github.com/rrousselGit/), and started to think about how I could create something similar for `GetIt`. **I'm very thankful for Remi's work.
 I took more than one inspiration from his code.**

 In order to keep `GetIt` free of Flutter dependencies I chose to write a separate package using mixins.